What is a 'Hub'/'Hub Host'?

 What does 'risk sharing' actually mean?

 Growing food is risky business.
-There are factors such as weather, pestilence and natural disaster that are out of the control of the farmer.
+Factors such as weather, pests and disease and natural disaster that are often out of the control of the farmer.

 eg. In the event of crop failure each CSA member may eat less fruit or a lower quality as opposed to the farmer being stuck with a huge loss.
 This support network is required to help reduce farmer attrition and improve the mental health of farmers.
 Read some stories of successful CSAs here.